sery0ga/responsiveorgs/values.md

 Values define how an organisation makes decisions, especially at risky turbulent times.
-All organisations described in [Case Studies](casestudies.html) live by the values you can find below.
+All organisations described in [Case Studies](casestudies.html) live by the values you find below.
 Some of these organisations explicitly state them as their own values, others simply see them as basic blocks without which the organisation won't survive.